NEA and PeDRA to team up on new research project with $250,000 grant money designated for future work.

 “Then a couple nights ago, I ate some honey-roasted peanuts.
 I’ve never had an allergy to peanuts, but boom!
 It just kicked in,” he lamented.
 “It’s so hard to isolate what’s causing it.
 You have to take it one day at a time with this disease.”

 Don’t rely solely on medical providers to identify triggers.
 Empower yourself to do a little investigating of your own.
-NEA recommends keeping a trigger tracker notebook with a detailed log that addresses the following questions:
+Try tracking your triggers using a free app like EczemaWise or a notebook with a detailed log that addresses the following questions:

 Eczema and allergies go together like bread and butter or Batman and Robin.
 It’s rare to find one without the other.
 In fact, the word atopic in atopic dermatitis translates to allergy.
 AD can bring on a host of other allergic conditions: asthma, hay fever and food allergies.
 If you already have one of these conditions, chances are high that you’ll develop one or more of the others.